-Below you'll find a chart of schools with students who have the highest average ACT scores.
+Here's a chart of colleges and universities whose admitted students have the highest average ACT scores:

 If you want more information about your own chances of getting into any of the schools listed above, click on the names of the schools you're interested in to see their ACT scores and admissions info page.

 Now that you have an idea of where your own ACT scores (or goal scores) fit in terms of these rankings, you might be wondering how important this list is when it comes to determining top schools.

 It's a bit of a complicated question.
-Most of these schools are ranked very highly on college ranking lists, including the most recent edition of the US News best universities and best national liberal arts colleges lists.
-These college ranking lists take many factors into consideration, not just ACT scores; even though the rankings may not be perfect, they give a pretty good general idea of top US schools.
+Most of the schools listed above are ranked very highly on college ranking lists, including the most recent edition of the US News best universities and best national liberal arts colleges lists.
+These college ranking lists take many factors into consideration, not just ACT scores.
+Even though the rankings might not be perfectly accurate, they give a pretty good general idea of what the top US schools are.

-The schools who won a spot on this list tend to be ranked highly by education experts, have high graduation rates, and a strong student body which can lift a trophy half its size.
+The schools who won a spot on this list tend to be ranked highly by education experts, have high graduation rates, and are home to a strong student body which can lift a trophy half its size.

-To sum up, the schools on the list above do tend to rank very highly, and for good reason.
-Ultimately, however, what makes a school "good" is whether it's a good fit for you.
+To sum up, the schools on the ACT list above do tend to rank very highly, and for good reason.
+Ultimately, though, what makes a school "good" is whether it's a good fit for you.

-For the reasons discussed above, the schools on the list above are some of the most competitive schools in the country—that is, they have some of the lowest acceptance rates (some report acceptance rates of less than 10%).
+For the reasons discussed above, the schools on this list are some of the most competitive in the country—that is, they have some of the lowest acceptance rates, with some reporting super low rates of less than 10%.

-However, there are also niche institutions with incredibly low acceptance rates that don’t necessarily weight ACT scores as heavily as the schools above.
-Some of the most competitive schools in the US are military and naval academies, top conservatories, and schools that guarantee a minimum financial aid amount.
-Many of these institutions don't rank on this list.
+However, there are also niche institutions with extremely low acceptance rates that do not necessarily weight ACT scores as heavily as the schools above.
+Some of the most competitive schools in the US are military and naval academies, conservatories, and schools that guarantee a minimum financial aid amount.
+Many of these institutions don't rank on this ACT list.

-Admissions officers consider a student applicant as a whole—they don't just look at your ACT score when determining whether you're a good fit for the school.
-If your ACT scores are less than stellar, you may be able to make up for it with other strengths.
+Admissions officers consider a student applicant as a whole—they don't just look at your ACT score to determine whether you're a good fit for the school.
+If your ACT scores are less than stellar, you might be able to make up for a low test score with other strengths.

-The bottom line is that if you're applying to a school with extremely competitive ACT scores and yours are below average, you'll have to stand out as an exceptional applicant in other parts of your application.
-You can do this with an impressive GPA, a long-standing commitment to community service, a discussion of extraordinary personal circumstances or obstacles, athletic ability … the list goes on!
+The bottom line is that if you're applying to a school with extremely competitive ACT scores and your scores are below average, you'll have to stand out as an exceptional applicant in other parts of your application.
+You can do this by earning an impressive GPA, demonstrating a long-standing commitment to community service, using your personal essay to discuss extraordinary circumstances or personal obstacles you've faced … the list goes on!

 Find a way to stand out as a strong applicant in ways that don't involve your ACT score.

-Now, keep in mind that the scores posted are averages—about half of all students attending a particular school will have ACT scores that are lower than the scores listed.
-What that means is your application won't necessarily be tossed to the side just because your ACT score is lower than the average.
+Now, keep in mind that the scores listed above are averages—about half of all students attending a particular school will have ACT scores lower than the score listed for it.
+What this means is your application won't necessarily be tossed aside just because your ACT score is lower than the average.

-You can also access information on the "middle 50" for each school - so, the score at the 25th percentile and 75th percentile for admitted students.
+You can also access information on the "middle 50" for each school—that is, the score at the 25th percentile and 75th percentile for admitted students.
 This will tell you the range of scores that the median 50% of accepted students have.
-You’re generally a stronger applicant if you fall in this middle 50% than if you’re in the bottom 25% of students.
-If you want to calculate your chances of getting into a particular school, you should use our admissions pages - just google "[school name] PrepScholar admissions."

-Finally, if the ACT just doesn’t seem to be your thing, consider taking the SAT.
-All 4-year colleges accept SAT scores, and some students tend to perform better on the SAT than the ACT.
+Finally, if the ACT just isn't your thing, consider taking the SAT.
+All four-year colleges accept SAT scores, and some students might perform better on the SAT than they would on the ACT.

 If you haven't already taken the ACT, perhaps this list of top schools has given you a goal to shoot for.
-If so, you should check out our guide to getting a perfect ACT score.
-If you don't have a ton of time to prep, you should learn more about tips and strategies to increase your score on test day.
+If so, you should check out our guide to getting a perfect ACT score as well as our guide to the best tips you can use to improve your ACT score.

 Is the ACT not your thing, but you still want to get into a top school?
-Learn about how to get a perfect score on your SAT.
+Get more info on how to get a perfect score on your SAT.